 Fortify recommends that you perform translation and analysis commands from a user account with least privilege access.
 Running Fortify Static Code Analyzer as a root user, or translating a project that requires root access, might not work properly and is not recommended.

-The following is an example of the sequence of commands you use to translate and analyze code:
+The following is the sequence of commands you use to translate and analyze code: